-We saw that both laser operators had completed training in a number of areas which helped to ensure they had up-to-date skills and knowledge to assist them with their work.
+We saw that the laser operator had completed training in a number of areas which helped to ensure they had up-to-date skills and knowledge to assist with their work.

 We saw that the clinic had a range of policies and procedures in place.